AliSalimkhani/Fire-Classifier/README.md

 - `knn-image-classification.ipynb`: Core notebook for training and saving the KNN model.
 - `Client.ipynb`: Client notebook for using the pre-trained model.
 - `fire_classifier.z`: Serialized KNN model for image classification.
+- `test_images/`: A folder containing a few sample photos for manually testing the model.
+You can add more images to this folder.

 1. **The Core Project Notebook:**